Why Is the Tithe Holy to the Lord?

 New International Version (NIV)

-Reason 4 – The Land Inheritance
+4. The Land Inheritance

-The biblical tithe is holy because it replaced the land inheritance.
+Tithing in the Old Testament is holy because it replaced the land inheritance.
 The Lord gave all the tribes of ancient Israel land except the tribe of Levi.
 Instead of land, they received tithes from the holy land of ancient Israel.
 The Lord made it clear the tithe was the Levite’s portion.
 The tithe was a substitute for the land.
 Since the land was holy, the tithe they received from the land was just as holy.

 Numbers 18:24